 Industrial gaskets

-Industrial gaskets are a generic term for seals for use in static, industrial applications.
+Industrial gaskets is a generic term for seals for use in static, industrial applications.
 Industrial gaskets are known under different names such as flange gaskets, flat gaskets, machine gaskets, rubber gaskets, steel gaskets, rubber-steel gaskets, etc.

 What is a gasket?

-- prevent leakage of a medium between the packed surfaces
+- Prevent leakage of a medium between the packed surfaces

-- ensure a combination of the above features
+- Ensure a combination of the above features

-Standard gaskets and unique custom solutions
+Standard packs and unique custom solutions

 In addition to standardized solutions, Betech develops gaskets and seals according to unique customer specifications and material combinations.

-Betech is not just a distributor or manufacturer of gaskets, but your partner that adds value to the entire value chain from the development phase, in the supply and production line and throughout the service period.
+Betech is not just a distributor or manufacturer of gaskets, but your partner that adds value to the entire value chain from the development phase, in the supply and production line and through the service period.

-The development phase
+the development phase

 Supply and production